My Journey to Numerify

-We were a few years into our ServiceNow implementation, and the data being produced by our ServiceNow transactions, was becoming increasingly more mature and robust.
+We were a few years into our ServiceNow implementation, and the data being produced by our ServiceNow transactions was becoming increasingly more mature and robust.
 We knew the key to improving IT business performance was in the data, but our attempts to use a custom business intelligence approach through tools such as SQL SSRS, Tableau, and Excel were not providing the deep insights that we needed.
 Also, the demand for data insights had increased exponentially, and we were struggling to keep up with requests through manual ad hoc reporting.
-Having a background in Data Warehousing and Business Intelligence & Analytics, I knew there was a better way, because I had seen my business partners in finance, sales, marketing and operations use it for years.
+Having a background in data warehousing and business intelligence and analytics, I knew there was a better way, because I had seen my business partners in finance, sales, marketing and operations use it for years.

 When my team and I first saw Numerify, the potential was obvious, and I knew this solution could provide broader and deeper prebuilt analytics for IT.
 Below are a few reasons why I decided to change the trajectory of my career and come to work for Numerify.

 I have a natural drive towards innovation and creative endeavors.
 Through the use of Numerify’s solutions, I found an unexpected platform for creativity.
 I was thrilled with the ability to develop unique and creative ways to measure organizational performance, and the Numerify platform enabled these ideas to become reality.
-Innovation isn’t always a new complex invention, but rather taking existing, simple concepts, and applying them in a new way.
-Applying the principles of business intelligence and analytics to the business of IT to drive continuous IT business performance improvement is a very simple concept and had been staring the industry in the face for years, but Numerify was the first to see it, and make it a reality.
-Now as I begin working for Numerify I feel as though I have unlimited opportunity to innovate, and I am excited to get started!
+Innovation isn’t always a new, complex invention, but rather taking existing, simple concepts and applying them in a new way.
+Applying the principles of business intelligence and analytics to the business of IT to drive continuous IT business performance improvement is a very simple concept and has been staring the industry in the face for years, but Numerify was the first to see it, and make it a reality.
+Now, as I begin working for Numerify, I feel as though I have unlimited opportunity to innovate, and I am excited to get started!

-My role at Numerify is that of a “Data-Whisperer”, I will have the pleasure of working with Numerify customers to understand their organizational objectives, help them develop outcomes based analytic solutions, and ‘speak’ to the data to have it tell us where the opportunities reside.
+My role at Numerify is that of a “Data-Whisperer,” I have the pleasure of working with Numerify customers to understand their organizational objectives, help them develop outcomes based analytic solutions, and “speak” to the data to have it tell us where the opportunities reside.
 I look forward to working with our customers and the great work we will do together!